mahdt17/Discord-Bot/README.md

 A Discord bot that imports a player's *Honkai: Star Rail* warp (gacha) history directly from HoyoverseTMs API and tracks pity, 50/50 status, and pull statistics per banner.

-Built for a private Discord server with 50+ active daily users.

 ## Features

 - **`/importwarp <url>`** — imports a player's full warp history from their in-game warp